greatscottgadgets/hackrf/host/README.md

 -DFFTW_LIBRARIES=C:\fftw-3.3.5-dll64\libfftw3f-3.lib
 ```

-Cmake will produce a solution file named `HackRF.sln` and a series of
+CMake will produce a solution file named `HackRF.sln` and a series of
 project files which can be built with msbuild as follows:
 `c:\hackrf\host\build> msbuild HackRF.sln`